bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/tdw-loophole.md

 ---
-title: "What Is a Loophole?"
+title: "What is a Loop-Hole?"
 description: "And Other Questions About Lupamine Use in the DTC"
 categories: ["lore"]
 tags: ["bmth", "arg", "nex gen", "spyder", "daily whisper", "loophole"]